 }

-As we can see, the call to the Slave is done in two phases, contained in the ‘askSlave()’ function.
-This first calls the ‘askForLength’ function.
-Here we send to the Slave identified by ‘I2C_SLAVE_ADDR’ an identifier ‘ASK_FOR_LENGTH’ which is simply the character ‘L’.
+As we can see, the call to the Follower is done in two phases, contained in the function ‘askFollower()’.
+This first calls the function ‘askForLength’.
+Here we send to the Follower identified by ‘I2C_FOLLOWER_ADDR’ an identifier ‘ASK_FOR_LENGTH’ which is simply the character ‘L’.

-The Slave will respond with the length of the message to be sent to us.
-If it is greater than 0, it means it has something to tell us, and we move on to phase two ‘askForData’.
+The Follower will respond with the length of the message it has to send us.
+If it is greater than 0, it has something to tell us, and we move to phase two ‘askForData’.

 In this second phase we transmit the identifier ‘ASK_FOR_DATA’, which in this code is the character ‘D’.
-The Slave will prepare to start phase 2 of data transmission.
-Finally, we make the data request to the Slave in blocks of up to 32 bytes, using the length it has sent us in the previous request.
+The Follower will prepare to start phase 2 of data transmission.
+Finally, we request data from the Follower in blocks of a maximum of 32 bytes, using the length it sent us in the previous request.

-Finally, in the main loop, we check if we have a pending response to process and, if so, we display the data via the serial port.
-In a real project, of course, we would do what we had to do with this data.
+Finally, in the main loop, we check if we have a pending response to process and, if so, we display the data via serial port.
+In a real project, of course, we would do whatever we needed to do with this data.

-For its part, the Slave code is as follows,
+For its part, the Follower code is as follows,

 #include "Wire.h"